rellort-dev/timelines/README.md

 - We decided to run the backend on a Digital Ocean droplet, which is moderately powerful at a low price.
 To save on cost, the droplet is shared with the data pipeline, and pm2 is used to manage the processes.

-- Overall, the total cost for running a ~100k article fulltext search engine + data pipeline + production ML inference API is around 25 USD.
+- Overall, the total cost for running a ~100k article fulltext search engine + data pipeline + API with ML inference is around 25 USD.
+Pretty good!